infostellarinc/stellarstation-api/examples/go/fakemodem/README.md

 # fakemodem

-This is a golang application that implements a fake ground station modem using the ground station API.
+This is a Go application that implements a fake ground station modem using the ground station API.

 The intention of this application is to allow a ground station to mimic